Audition Process and Information for Prospective Music Majors

 If you have questions or need further information, contact Cathy DeRousse at 903.923.2164 or email firstname.lastname@example.org.
 To schedule your audition contact the Music Office at email@example.com or phone 903.923.2158.

 Vocalists should have two selections with contrasting tempos, i.e. fast and slow, prepared to perform.
+Preferably, at least one selection should be Classical.
 Students may select the order of the performance.

 Students currently taking private lessons should consult his or her instructor as to appropriate music for an audition.
-For students not taking lessons, any selections from the UIL solo list would be appropriate.
-A high school choral director would have this list and could offer suggestions.
-Feel free to contact us for suggestions.
+For Texas residents, any selections from the UIL solo list would be appropriate.
+A Texas high school choral director would have this list and could offer suggestions.
+Otherwise, feel free to contact us for suggestions.

 Students may bring their own accompanist, or we will be happy to provide one.
 If this has not already been arranged by phone, please contact the Communication and Performing Arts Office.
 It will be helpful for you to have the music in hand when you call.
 If we are providing an accompanist, we ask that you fax or mail copies of your music to us at least one week in advance so the accompanist will be familiar with your selections.
 Fax 903.934.8114 or mail to: